Ivan-Grigorev/GPTImageDescriber/README.md

 ## Introduction

-**GPT Image Describer** is a Python-based tool that leverages OpenAI's GPT model to automatically generate SEO-optimized titles and keywords for your photos.
+**GPT Image Describer** is a Python-based tool that leverages OpenAI's GPT model to automatically generate SEO-optimized titles, descriptions, and keywords for your photos.
 This project is designed for quick personal use and is not intended for production environments.

 ---

 ## Features

-- Generates SEO-friendly titles and keywords for images.
+- Generates SEO-friendly titles, descriptions, and keywords for images.
-- Supports popular image formats such as JPG, JPEG, and PNG.
+- Supports popular image formats such as JPG, JPEG.
 - Automatically adds metadata to the images.
 - Handles images from a specified source folder and saves the processed images to a destination folder.